Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Ablation and Representation Analyses

 \section{Ablation and Representation Analyses}

-We further investigate the factors that influence the robustness and interpretability of VLMs after controlled fine-tuning.

-\textbf{A. Scene Complexity \& Distractors} Real-world scenes are inherently cluttered, with COCO images containing on average seven objects.
-To bridge this gap between synthetic and real-world scenes, we augment our synthetic dataset with distractor objects (details in §\ref{app:synth_with_distractors_construction}).
-This allows us to systematically evaluate how increasing scene complexity during fine-tuning affects spatial reasoning and transfer to real-world data.
-We fine-tune each VLM on synthetic datasets containing one, three, or five distractors and evaluate them on: (\textit{i}) Synthetic with no distractors, and (\textit{ii}) the COCO Absolute Position dataset (Synthetic test with distractors are reported in §\ref{app:distractors_results}).
+We further investigate the factors that influence the robustness and interpretability of VLMs after controlled fine-tuning. \\\textbf{A. Scene Complexity \& Distractors} As real-world scenes in COCO contain, on average, seven objects, we augment our synthetic dataset with distractor objects (details in §\ref{app:synth_with_distractors_construction}).
+This allows us to systematically evaluate how increasing training scene complexity affects spatial reasoning over absolute position and transfer to real-world data.
+We fine-tune each VLM on synthetic datasets containing one, three, or five distractors and evaluate them on the Synthetic and COCO Absolute Position test sets (additional results are reported in §\ref{app:distractors_results}).

-The results are summarized in \cref{tab:distractors} (standard deviation in §\ref{app:distractors_results}).
-The results show that moderate visual clutter improves transfer to COCO for encoder-decoder VLMs. \llavas and \molmos benefit the most from adding three distractors, gaining +12\% and +3\% points, respectively on COCO.
-However, excessive clutter (five distractors) leads to diminishing or negative returns, suggesting that overly complex synthetic scenes can reintroduce biases and hinder transfer. \qwens exhibits stable performance up to three distractors but slight degradation beyond that, indicating a similar saturation effect. \clips remains largely unaffected, consistent with the limited transferability we observed.
-Overall, these findings indicate that \textbf{introducing moderate scene complexity during fine-tuning enhances robustness and transfer to real-world data}, aligning synthetic and real-world scene statistics without compromising reasoning consistency.
+\textbf{Results:} \Cref{tab:distractors} shows that moderate visual clutter improves transfer to COCO for encoder-decoder VLMs. \llavas and \molmos benefit the most from adding three distractors, gaining +12\% and +3\% points, respectively on COCO.
+However, excessive clutter (five distractors) leads to diminishing or negative returns, suggesting that overly complex synthetic scenes can hinder learning and transfer. \qwens exhibits stable performance up to three distractors but slight degradation beyond that, indicating a similar saturation effect. \llavaones shows improvement with distractors, but with reduced gains with respect to the clean set. \clips remains largely unaffected, consistent with the limited transferability we observed.
+Overall, these findings indicate that introducing moderate scene complexity during fine-tuning enhances robustness and transfer to real-world data. \\\textbf{B. Layer-wise Representation Analysis} To better understand how fine-tuning reshapes the internal representations of VLMs, we perform a layer-wise performance analysis \cite{fu2025hidden_plain_sight, alghisi2025de_re_constructing} before and after fine-tuning on our synthetic training set.
+For each layer of the LLM component, we extract the hidden representation corresponding to the final question token and train a linear SVM probe (3-fold cross-validation) to predict the absolute position label.
+This analysis allows us to localize where spatial reasoning emerges in the model hierarchy and how fine-tuning alters the encoding of spatial information (plots for each model are reported in §\ref{app:layerwise_results}).